 The internet has changed a lot of things.
 Some for the better, and some not.
-One thing that is a huge benefit is the proliferation of ways to learn online for free or nearly free.
-One interesting development is that some colleges are posting entire lectures and classes online for anyone to access.
-I’ve come across several while working with the Excellence in Literature project, and I keep hearing of more.
+One good thing is the proliferation of ways to learn online for free or nearly free.
+College has become insanely expensive, so getting a head start on college from home by taking free online classes can be a good idea.
+Many famous colleges and universities are posting entire lectures and classes, along with exams, online for anyone to access.
+I came across several interesting sites while working with the Excellence in Literature project; here are a few of the most interesting.

 At Academic Earth, you can search by university, subject, or instructor.
-This site is clean, very attractive, and easy to use.
-I’ve already found several courses I’d like to try.
+Like the others, this site is clean, very attractive, and easy to use.

-You can find more free online classes by Googling “free college courses.”
+Look for more free online classes by doing an internet search for “free college courses.”
 No matter what you’d like to study, whether it’s physics or publishing, there’ll be something available.
 Enjoy!